Here’s why Powerball numbers weren’t drawn Monday night

 (NEXSTAR) – If you were patiently waiting for Monday night’s Powerball numbers to be drawn, you’ll have to wait a little while longer.

-An unexplained technical error is causing a delay in Monday’s numbers being drawn, a games spokesperson said during the scheduled drawing at 10:59 p.m.
+A technical error has caused a delay in Monday’s numbers being drawn, a games spokesperson said during the scheduled drawing at 10:59 p.m.
 ET.

 Additional details have not yet been made available.